 It's important to have enough funds outside of the IRA to cover all taxes triggered by the conversion.
 If the investor does not, converting to a Roth IRA might not make sense.
 Using funds from the IRA itself to pay taxes is not recommended, as this could reduce the growth potential inside the account and trigger taxes and early withdrawal penalties.

 It's also important to keep in mind that the income from the conversion may raise taxable income into a higher tax bracket.
 However, the good news is that investors do not have to convert the entire IRA.
 Investors can easily request a partial conversion.

 Ironically, an IRA that has sustained significant losses can make an especially good candidate for conversion, as the lower balance will trigger a smaller upfront tax bill.

 Ready to convert to a Roth IRA?
 Below are a few helpful links:

 Rollover directly to an E*TRADE Roth IRA

 Transferring a Traditional IRA from another financial institution:

 Open both a Traditional IRA and a Roth IRA with E*TRADE.
-At the end of the Traditional IRA application, make the request to transfer your existing IRA to your new E*TRADE Traditional IRA.
-Once the assets are at E*TRADE, convert your Traditional IRA to the Roth IRA online or call us anytime for assistance.
+At the end of the Traditional IRA application, make the request to transfer an existing IRA to a new E*TRADE Traditional IRA.
+Once the assets are at E*TRADE, convert the Traditional IRA to the Roth IRA online, or call anytime for assistance.